Nowpngs/Nowpngs/README.md

 ### About Me 👋

 Hello, my name is Now.
-Welcome aboard to my github page.
-I'm fascinated by current technology, particularly web development, machine learning, blockchain technology, and virtual reality.
-Developer (Real-time DSP, ML for Audio, Audio Analysis, Music and Audio Perception) and inventor in the audio industry (Producer, Audio Engineer, Musician).
+Welcome aboard!
+I'm Interesting in all sort of modern technology such as Web Development, Machine Learning, Blockchain Technology, and Virtual Reality.
+Dedicate in Audio related field as developer (Real-time DSP, ML for Audio, Audio Analysis, Music and Audio Perception) and creator (Producer, Audio Engineer, Musician)

 ### Language and Tools 🛠️